chenchenzi/chenzixu/content/resources/3asr/sr5.md

 ...

 ```
+Then we can clean up the project repository.

-Now the `bora_corpus/` repository contains both the sound files and their corresponding input transcriptions:
+The `bora_corpus/` repository contains both the sound files and their corresponding input transcriptions.
+A `tgs/` repository is added to house the output TextGrids.

 ```
 .